One Brazilian minister shines as coronavirus clobbers Bolsonaro

 “Now we are hit by this (coronavirus) wave ... we are under the guidance of Minister Mandetta,” Guedes said in a press conference on Tuesday.
 “People can obey Mandetta’s social isolation orders.”

+The president’s office declined to comment.
 The health and justice ministries did not respond to questions for this story.
-Neither did the president’s office.

 A former doctor and health secretary for the city of Campo Grande, Mandetta became a federal lawmaker in 2010.
 Hailing from the soy-producing state of Mato Grosso do Sul, he has strong ties to Brazil’s powerful agribusiness sector, sources said.